Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-87-waves-on-the-horizon.md

 What the fuck was Ian supposed to say to that?
 He felt as if his whole goddamned *world* had just been inverted and set through the negaverse or whatever.
 Fuck, Bruuk and Dora!
 They were right!
 Or, mostly right?
 Did they…

 Another glance, more bravely.
 Ian’s heart *stopped* in his chest.
 Gonzo was…just so fucking beautiful.
-He didn’t know what to do, felt panic rise in his heart again---breathe.
+He didn’t know what to do, felt panic rise in his heart again - breathe.
 Calm down.

 Wondering look up at Gonzo’s face again.
 He just smiled. *Knowingly.* Nothing but good vibes.
 Nothing but total, accepting understanding.